 SUCEA holds a number of social events and a technical symposium each year with the aim of maintaining strong contact between the Department and its graduates (some of whom are well into their sixties).
 So, via SUCEA, you will still be part of the 'Chem Eng' family even after you graduate.

-Engineers Without Borders University of Sydney, is a chapter of the professional organization EWB Australia, and is officially affiliated with the University of Sydney Union.
-We offer an exciting way to develop a broader sense of engineering principles through opportunities in the Philippines and India to build houses for the local communities, teaching High School students around Sydney about sustainable technologies, and aiding refugees with computer literacy.
-EWB hosts lectures from leaders within the industry and gives students the opportunity to work along side professionals in developing sustainable and appropriate engineering solutions to real world problems.
-EWB welcomes all students and professionals from all streams of engineering, and we hold trivia nights and other fun events throughout the year.
+Engineers Without Borders University of Sydney is a student chapter of the professional organisation EWB Australia here at the University.
+They offer an exciting way to develop a broader sense of engineering principles through opportunities to teach High School students around Sydney and in greater NSW about sustainable technologies, aiding refugees with computer literacy and networking opportunities with people with a passion for humanitarian engineering.
+EWB USYD also gives students the chance to work alongside professionals in developing sustainable and appropriate engineering solutions to real world problems.
+The chapter welcomes students and professionals from all streams of engineering.

 Institution of Engineers, Australia

 The professional body for Engineering in Australia is the Institution of Engineers, Australia, whose first objective is to 'promote the science and practice of engineering in all its branches'.